Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Save on transportation costs by using commuter passes (maximizing company commuting allowances)

-Reduce eating out and cook at home more (in urban areas, lunch alone can cost more than 1,000 yen)
+Cut down on eating out and cook more at home (in urban areas, lunch alone can cost over 1,000 yen)

-If you are living alone in an urban area on a monthly take-home pay of 200,000 yen, the key is to carefully review where you can save money and keep your fixed costs down.
+If you live alone in the city center with a monthly take-home pay of 200,000 yen, the key is to carefully review where you can save money and keep your fixed costs down.

-If you live on a monthly salary of 200,000 yen, it will be difficult to cope with sudden expenses.
-For example, if you have the following expenses, your monthly living expenses will be squeezed all at once.
+If you live on a monthly salary of 200,000 yen, it can be difficult to cope with unexpected expenses.
+For example, if you have the following expenses, your monthly living expenses will be suddenly squeezed.

-Broken home appliances (repairs or replacement of refrigerators and washing machines: 20,000 to 100,000 yen)
+Breakdown of home appliances (repair or replacement of refrigerator or washing machine: 20,000 to 100,000 yen)

 Medical and dental expenses (treatment expenses not covered by health insurance: 10,000 to 50,000 yen)